cristicmf/dao/docs/Tutorials.md

 The database contract only has a simple mapping in it, but in a real system we would probably want a more advanced collection, so there would be a lot more code in there (or it would delegate some of that functionality to a library contract).

 Note that the actions contract takes the coin database contract address as a constructor argument.
-We will look at a number of different ways of doing this in the advanced tutorial.
+We will look at a number of different ways of doing this in another tutorial.

 ### Step 3